NeatNerdPrime/Coach-Onboarding-challenges/my-passport.md

 * [ ] Review your Ryver account, making sure it can be used as a reference of good professional practice for your learners (Updated profile picture, First name and last name (no funny avatar), etc)
 *Proof: send an email to your Head Coach for review*

-* [ ] Beat your buddy Coach in a ping pong game.
-Make sure there is a witness to certify the deed.
-*Proof: a video/gif of you winning the match point*

 * [ ] Have a colleague explain you how to use the Promo Boilerplate to create your future Startup repository.
 *Proof: An email to your Head Coach with the link to your first startup’s GitHub repository, asking for feedback*

-* [ ] Share a ride with your colleagues to go to your job.
-*Proof: Group Selfie shared on WhatsApp to any one of our groups*

 * [ ] Give a 10-minute presentation in English at a Coaches Day
 *Proof: Group Selfie shared on WhatsApp to any one of our groups*